BUNTZEN LAKE IS OPEN FOR HIKING!!

 With new social-distancing measures in place including: reduced parking and one-way hiking on trails

 Click on this LINK for Google Maps and Navigation to the Parking Lot

-The Buntzen Lake Recreation Area, located just north of Port Moody and a 45 minute drive east of Vancouver, is a nature lover’s paradise.
-Buntzen Lake is flanked by Eagle Mountain (1240 m) to the east and Buntzen Ridge (560 m) to the west.
-Indian Arm Provincial Park and Belcarra Regional Park make up a large percentage of the surrounding hiking trails.
-There are numerous hiking trails suited for all levels of experience and physical abilities.
+The Buntzen Lake Recreation Area, located just north of Anmore and a 45 minute drive east of Vancouver, is a nature lover’s paradise.
+Buntzen Lake is flanked by Eagle Ridge/Mountain (1,240 m) to the east and Buntzen Ridge (560 m) to the west.
+Indian Arm Provincial Park and Belcarra Regional Park make up a large portion of the surrounding hiking trails, which are suited for all levels of experience and physical abilities.

-Today, the Lake Buntzen Power Plant produces less than 0.4% of the power produced by the generating facilities owned by BC Hydro.
+Today, the Buntzen Lake Power Plant produces less than 0.4% of the power produced by all BC Hydro generating facilities.
 However it has the distinction of being the first hydroelectric generating plant to supply the Lower Mainland of BC.
-In the early years it was considered to be an engineering marvel and after over 100 years still produces inexpensive power.
+In the early years it was considered to be an engineering marvel and after over 100 years – it still produces inexpensive power.
 In 1972, BC Hydro completed the formal development and beautification of the Buntzen Lake Reservoir Recreation Area.